-Each year the City of Bremerton and Kitsap County are eligible to receive CDBG and HOME funds.
-There are specific rules and regulations governing the allocation and use of the funds, including provisions for citizen involvement in decision making.
-In order to facilitate citizen involvement, both jurisdictions adopt a Citizen Participation Plan.
-Kitsap County annually publishes a policy plan which outlines the federal requirements and local policies for CDBG and HOME funds.
-The County also conducts a competitive funding cycle each year.
-A Coordinated Grant Application Schedule is published on the County's web site in March and contains dates for the written comment period on the Policy Plan and dates when the Request for Proposals (RFP's) will be issued.
+Each year Kitsap County receives a formula allocation of CDBG and HOME funds from HUD.
+In some years Kitsap County may receive a special allocation of funds through HUD in response to a presidentially declared disaster or special congressional appropriation.
+There are specific federal rules and regulations governing the allocation and use of funds, including provisions for citizen involvement in decision making.
+In order to facilitate citizen involvement Kitsap County has adopted a Citizen Participation Plan.
+The County annually publishes a policy plan which outlines the federal requirements and local policies for CDBG and HOME funds.

+The County conducts a competitive funding cycle each year for CDBG and HOME funds.
+A Coordinated Grant Application Schedule is published on the County's web site in the spring and the County sends electronic notification to all subscribers.
+The schedule contains dates for the written comment periods, times and dates for public hearings, and other important dates.
+This Citizen Participation Plan outlines in detail the funding allocation process including Action Plan approval, amendments to the Action Plan and Consolidated Plan, and opportunity for citizen involvement.